Evident-Industrial/NDE_Open_File_Format/site/docs/examples/index.md

     ---

-    Code samples in Python demonstrating how you can build your own application to read an write .nde files.
+    Code samples in Python demonstrating how you can build your own application to read and write .nde files.

 </div>